queryverse/ElectronDisplay.jl/README.md

 ElectronDisplay.CONFIG.single_window = true
 ````

 To control objects to be handled by `ElectronDisplay`, you can set `ElectronDisplay.CONFIG.showable`.
-By default, `ElectronDisplay` does not show markdown or HTML output.
+By default, `ElectronDisplay` does not show markdown, HTML, and `application/vnd.dataresource+json` output.
 To show everything in `ElectronDisplay` whenever it's supported, you can use:

 ````julia
 using Markdown